edurojasr/QGIS-Geometry-Generator/qml/dimensions/README.md

 measurements since these will change or be added every time we modify or create a geometry

+## QGIS versions available

+Use this .qml with:

+- QGIS 3.8

 ## Polygon with dimensions

 ![Polygon Dimensions](../../img/Polygon_with_dimensions.png)